diericx/bevy/README.md

 ## Torrent client

-Iceetime includes a fully featured torrent client so you can decide how you want the files to be downloaded and seeded (which helps solve issue 1 I mentioned above).
+Bevy includes a fully featured torrent client so you can decide how you want the files to be downloaded and seeded (which helps solve issue 1 I mentioned above).
 We don't use existing clients because we specifically need the ability to serve files via HTTP and prioritize those streams over downloading the entire torrent.

 Features: